Last updated on August 23rd, 2024 at 04:10 pm

 1. Get a sponsor

-Most times, you can’t file for a green card on your own — you need a sponsor to file the form for you.
+Most of the time, you can’t file for a green card on your own, so you need a sponsor to file the form for you.
 Here are the common situations when you’ll have a sponsor:

-• You have an immediate family member in the country
+- You have an immediate relative in the country

-• You’re getting married to your partner and need a marriage green card
+- You’re getting married to your partner and need a marriage-based green card

 Once you file your petition for a green card, you’ll wait to hear if visas are available in your category.
 You can’t continue the process until a visa becomes available.